webpack/security-wg/docs/threat-model.md

 ## Elements Webpack Trusts

 1. **Developers and development infrastructure**
-   Local machines, CI/CD runners, container images, shell environment, and the people operating them.
+   Webpack assumes that the environment it runs in is already secured and properly configured.
+This responsibility covers both the infrastructure (such as local machines, CI/CD runners, container images, and shell environments) and the users who operate them.

 2. **Operating system and Node.js runtime**
    Including their configuration and anything under OS control.